 Delete Document: Remove documents from the queue

-Before saving, test your rule using the built-in testing feature:
+Before saving, test your rules using the built-in testing feature:

 View real documents from your queue in the testing section

-Check the When column to see if conditions match
+Check the Condition column to see if conditions match

-Review the Then column to see which actions will execute
+Review the Actions column to see which actions will execute

 Use the preview row to test with custom values